 Whether it’s coverage for a home, an automobile, or a recreational boat, the one thing that all insurance companies have in common is this: they don’t make money by paying out claims.
 Insurance companies will often fight tooth and nail to use every rider, exclusion, trick, or excuse to pay the full amount on a claim.
 You may need the services of an injury attorney to help you fight them and get the full compensation that you’re owed for medical bills.
 Sometimes it’s even necessary to file a “bad faith” claim against your own insurance company just to get paid!
 While you cannot file this type of claim against someone else’s insurance, there are other legal methods you can use to help secure your right to pursue fair compensation.

-Get Legal Help With Your Claim
+Get Legal Help With Your Boating Accident Claim

 Dealing with boating accident claims and insurance companies is a legal skill that’s only learned with experience.
 When you’ve been in an accident on the water, you need to find an injury attorney that you can trust to know the laws and help you get the compensation that you’re owed.
 At the Law Office of Kenneth E. Berger, we have the experience that you need.
 We are ready to protect your legal rights and stand up against the insurance company and help you recover from your accident.
-Call us today to arrange a consultation in our Columbia office at 803-790-2800, or use our Online Chat Platform and our legal team will reach out to you for details about your case.
+Call us today to arrange a consultation in our Columbia office at 803-790-2800, or use our live chat box and our legal team will reach out to you for details about your case.